 Licensee hereby initials this Section to verify this waiver.
 Initials

 Lead-based Paint Disclaimer.
 Except as disclosed by the Judicial Council, Licensee, by acceptance of this SLA, is hereby notified and informed and shall assume that the Licensed Area contains lead-based paint.
 Licensee shall be prepared to perform localized abatement in the Licensed Area.
 Licensee accepts the Licensed Area in its “As-Is, Where-Is” condition and shall hold harmless, indemnify, and defend the State, the Judicial Council, and Court, their officers, agents, and employees from all liability, damages, claims which may occur to any real or personal property or persons by the presence of any lead-based paint currently in or at the Licensed Area.
-If lead-based paint containment and/or removal will be required as a result of Licensee’s installation of the System, Licensee shall not install the System until all lead-based paint containment and/or removal work is performed and certified as completed by a licensed lead-based paint Licensee approved by the Judicial Council in accordance with Article 3.11.
+If lead-based paint containment and/or removal will be required as a result of Licensee’s installation of the System, Licensee shall not install the System until all lead-based paint containment and/or removal work is performed and certified as completed by a licensed lead-based paint contractor approved by the Judicial Council in accordance with Article 3.11.
 Licensee shall submit copies of the certification of completion of any and all lead-based paint work to the Judicial Council pursuant to the Notice provisions in Section 16.1 prior to the installation of the System at the Licensed Area.

 If checked by the Judicial Council, Licensee hereby initials this Section to verify its agreement with this provision.
 Initials